awslabs/barometer/README.md

 ## 🚀 Installing

-Clone the repository https://gitlab.aws.dev/aws-emea-prototyping/data-analytics/reusable-assets/aws-barometer and run `docker build -t aws-barometer .` in `aws-barometer` directory (root of the git project)
+Clone this repository and run `docker build -t aws-barometer .` in `aws-barometer` directory (root of the git project)

 ## 🎮 Deployment

-1. Run below command to deploy `aws-barometer` to your aws account.
+1. Run below command to deploy `barometer` to your aws account.

 ```shell